CONNECT WITH YOUR PATIENTS

 This program is designed for healthcare providers and students who seek to more effectively communicate with and provide care towards Spanish-speaking patients.

-Participants will develop intercultural competencies, network with a Mexican medical school community, learn about the path towards health equity in the face of disparities within a global public health context hands-on, deepen their Spanish fluency, and practice interacting with and interviewing Latinx patients in their own language, all while enjoying an incredible international experience.
+Participants will develop intercultural competencies, network with a Mexican medical and nursing school community, learn about the path towards health equity in the face of disparities within a global public health context hands-on, deepen their Spanish fluency, and practice interacting with and interviewing Latinx patients in their own language, all while enjoying an incredible international experience.

 Conduct clinical interviews in Spanish